Frank Sysyn

-Frank Edvard Sysyn (Note: Франк Едвард Сисин) (born December 27, 1946) is an American historian of Ukrainian origin.
+Frank Edward Sysyn (Note: Франк Едвард Сисин) (born December 27, 1946) is an American historian of Ukrainian origin.
 His grandmother was from Ukraine.

 Sysyn was born in Passaic, New Jersey.
 He graduated from Princeton University (1968), the University of London (1969), and Harvard University (Ph.D., 1976), taught at Harvard University (1976–85), and was an associate director of the Harvard Ukrainian Research Institute (1985–8).
 He was appointed the first director of the Petro Jacyk Centre for Ukrainian Historical Research at the Canadian Institute of Ukrainian Studies (CIUS) in 1989, University of Alberta, in Edmonton, Alberta, and has served as editor-in-chief of its Hrushevsky Translation Project, which is preparing and publishing an English-language translation of Mykhailo Hrushevsky’s 10-volume Istoriia Ukraïny-Rusy.
 He served as an acting director of the CIUS in 1991–93 and currently serves as the head of the Toronto Office of the CIUS.
 He is also actively engaged with the development of the Ukrainian Studies Program at the Harriman Institute of Columbia University in New York as well as the Ukrainian Free University in Munich.
-He is a specialist on 17th-century Ukraine.